Pad\'e Approximation and Partition Function Zeros: Padé Approximation

 where $(m+n+1) \leq K$.
-Detailed derivations of the procedure used to determine the coefficients ${p_i}$ and ${q_j}$ required to construct the Padé approximantare can be found in ~\cite{numrec}.
-For the present discussion, it suffices to say that the coefficients ${p_i}$ and ${q_j}$ are fully determined once the set ${a_k}$ is known.
+Detailed derivations of the procedure used to determine the coefficients $\{p_i\}$ and $\{q_j\}$ required to construct the Padé approximation can be found in ~\cite{numrec}.
+For the present discussion, it suffices to say that the coefficients $\{p_i\}$ and $\{q_j\}$ are fully determined once the set $\{a_k\}$ is known.

-The main idea is to apply a Padé approximation in each of the previously introduced methods, where the coefficients $a_k$ correspond to different physical quantities depending on the formulation: the density of states in the Fisher method, the energy probability distribution in the EPD, and the energy moments in the MGF.
-By truncating the Padé approximation through an appropriate choice of $m$ and $n$, the order of the polynomial that must be determined is reduced, thereby simplifying the approach.

-The resulting polynomials $P_m(x)$ and $Q_n(x)$ have distinct interpretations.
-The zeros of $P_m(x)$ correspond to the zeros of interest such as the Fisher, EPD, or MGF, while the zeros of $Q_n(x)$ signal the presence of spurious poles, marking regions where the Padé approximation loses reliability.
-Consequently, the number of zeros captured by the Padé construction is controlled by the choice of the polynomial orders $m$ and $n$.
+The Padé approximation is applied to each of the previously introduced methods by identifying the coefficients $a_k$ with the corresponding physical quantities.
+The resulting polynomials $P_m(r)$ and $Q_n(r)$ have distinct interpretations.
+The zeros of $P_m(r)$ correspond to the zeros of interest such as the Fisher, EPD, or MGF zeros, while the zeros of $Q_n(r)$ signal the presence of spurious poles, marking regions where the Padé approximation loses reliability.
 In particular, the parameter $m$ sets the number of partition function zeros, and in the asymptotic regime of large $m$ and small $n$, the full set of zeros is recovered.
 This flexibility enables the selective reconstruction of a subset of zeros while preserving the overall accuracy of the approximation.
-A detailed analysis of the respective effects of $m$ and $n$ is presented in Sec.~\ref{sec:res}.